davidgasquez/handbook/content/rationality.md

 * The best thing that can be done to a problem is to dissolve it, to redesign the entity that has it or its environment so as to eliminate the problem.
   * A problem well stated is a problem half solved.
   * Insight is best thought of as a change in problem representation.
 The way we frame problems makes them more or less difficult.
 * [Problem solving can be understood as a search problem](https://rs.io/the-science-of-problem-solving/).
-You start in some state, there’s a set of neighbor states you can move to, and a final state that you would like to end up in.
+You start in some state, there's a set of neighbor states you can move to, and a final state that you would like to end up in.
 * Taking breaks during working on a problem solving is called incubation.
 Incubation enhances problem solving ability.
 * To improve problem solving, one should study solved problems, attack the problem while in different moods, and try explaining the problem to others.
 * Grossman's Law: Complex problems have simple, easy to understand wrong answers.